 to attend a rock concert in the country's history.

 conference in Hollywood to deny allegations that backing vocalist Yvete Marine

-had sung un-credited lead parts on Paula's 'Forever
+had sung un-credited lead parts on Paula's 'Forever Your Girl' LP.

-raised £165,000 at a charity auction with the money going to his old school in
+£165,000 at a charity auction with the money going to his old school in

 Stoke to build a performing arts block.
 Items included his personal possessions,

 as R&B number by Sonny Dae